ziming/json-field-for-backpack/readme.md

-# JSON Field for Backpack 5
+# JSON Field for Backpack 5 and 6

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]